-Total Short Term Investments

-(1) All investments are Middle Market portfolio investments, unless otherwise noted.
+- (1) All investments are Middle Market portfolio investments, unless otherwise noted.
 All of the Company's assets are encumbered as security for the Company's credit agreements.
-See Note Borrowings.

-(2) Debt investments are income producing, unless otherwise noted.
-Equity investments and warrants are non-income producing, unless otherwise noted.

-(3) See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies.

-(4) Affiliate investments are defined by the 1940 Investment Company Act of 1940, as amended (the "1940 Act"), as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.

-(5) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.

-(6) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.

-(7) Principal is net of repayments.
-Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as applicable.

-(8) Index based floating interest rate is subject to contractual minimum interest rates.

-(9) The investment is not a qualifying asset under the 1940 Act.
+See Note & orrowings. - (2) Debt investments are income producing, unless otherwise noted.
+Equity investments and warrants are non-income producing, unless otherwise noted. - (3) See Note 3 Fair Value Hierarchy for Investments for summary geographic location of portfolio companies. - (4) Affiliate investments are defined by the 1940 Investment Company Act of 1940, as amended (the "1940 Act"), as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments. - (5) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments. - (6) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained. - (7) Principal is net of repayments.
+Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as applicable. - (8) Index based floating interest rate is subject to contractual minimum interest rates. - (9) The investment is not a qualifying asset under the 1940 Act.
 A business development company ("BDC") may not acquire any asset other than qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the BDC's total assets.
-As of December 31, 2015, approximately 12.6% of the Company's investments were considered non-qualifying

-(10) Investment is classified as a Lower Middle Market investment.

-(11) Investment is classified as a Private Loan portfolio investment.

-(12) Investment or portion of investment is under contract to purchase and met trade date accounting criteria as December 31, 2015.
-Settlement occurred or is scheduled to occur after December 31, 2015.

-(13) Investment serviced by Main Street pursuant to servicing arrangements with the Company.

-(14) Second lien secured debt investment.

-(15) Investment is classified as an Other Portfolio investment.

-(16) Income producing through dividends or distributions.

-(17) Unsecured debt investment.

-(18) Investment is on non-accrual status as ofDecember 31, 2015.

-(19) Maturity date is under on-going negotiations with the portfolio company and other lenders, if applicable.

-(20) Short term investments represent an investment in a fund that invests in highly liquid investments with average original maturity dates of three months or less.

-(21) Effective yield as ofDecember 31, 2015 was approximately 0.01%.

-(22) The 1, 2, 3, and 6 month LIBOR rates were0.43%, 0.51%, 0.61% and 0.85%, respectively, as of December 31, 2015.
-The actual LIBOR rate for each loan listed may not be the applicable LIBOR rate as Diecember 31, 2015, as the loan may have been priced based on a LIBOR rate prior to or subsequent to December 31, 2015.
-The prime rate was3.25% as ofDecember 31, 2015.
+As of December 31, 2015, approximately 12.6% of the Company's investments were considered non-qualifying. - (10) Investment is classified as a Lower Middle Market investment. - (11) Investment is classified as a Private Loan portfolio investment. - (12) Investment or portion of investment is under contract to purchase and met trade date accounting criteria as of December 31, 2015.
+Settlement occurred or is scheduled to occur after December 31, 2015. - (13) Investment serviced by Main Street pursuant to servicing arrangements with the Company. - (14) Second lien secured debt investment. - (15) Investment is classified as an Other Portfolio investment. - (16) Income producing through dividends or distributions. - (17) Unsecured debt investment. - (18) Investment is on non-accrual status as of December 31, 2015. - (19) Maturity date is under on-going negotiations with the portfolio company and other lenders, if applicable. - (20) Short term investments represent an investment in a fund that invests in highly liquid investments with average original maturity dates of three months or less. - (21) Effective yield as of December 31, 2015 was approximately 0.01%. - (22) The 1, 2, 3, and 6 month LIBOR rates were 0.43%, 0.51%, 0.61% and 0.85%, respectively, as of December 31, 2015.
+The actual LIBOR rate for each loan listed may not be the applicable LIBOR rate as of December 31, 2015, as the loan may have been priced or repriced based on a LIBOR rate prior to or subsequent to December 31, 2015.
+The prime rate was 3.25% as of December 31, 2015.

+See notes to the financial statements.

-HMS Income Fund, Inc. Consolidated Schedule of Investments As of December 31, 2014 (dollars in thousands)
+HMS Income Fund, Inc. Consolidated Schedule of Investments

+As of December 31, 2014